peterseverens/Axon-record-linkage/README.md

 The second is the .frq file.
 It gives the frequencies of all the input fields.
 Check it to be sure your input is as expected.
 The third is the .lin file.
 This file outputs within each pre matched block the linkage probabilities of each dependent record with the dependent one.

 The first field of the .lin file is the block number followed by the serial number of the dependent record.
 Then the Id of the independent record is given followed by the Id of the candidate dependent record.
 After that is the probability that the dependent records is a candidate link for the independent one.
-As you can see in the example is record 1 of block 1 the best candidate of the three dependent records in the block.
+In the example i record 1 of block 1 the best candidate of the three dependent records in the block.
 Record 3 has a very low probability of being a candidate.

 example.lin
 ______________________________________________________